 Her research endeavours to be interdisciplinary and early publications situated the print and manuscript writings of the gentry author within a broader ethos of gentility frequently drawing on aspects of material culture and the visual arts.
 Her recent and forthcoming publications focus more broadly on book culture in the provinces.

-Her forthcoming collection of essays Book Culture: Contexts for Reading and Writing in English Provincial Society 1400-1660 foregrounds the activities of provincial readers and writers, juxtaposing the book culture and writing practices of different social groups including monastic writing practices at Canterbury Cathedral Priory, urban administration in the Cinque Port towns, and the reading and writing habits of members of the gentry and clergy, of a mariner and of members of the Dutch stranger community at Sandwich.
+Her forthcoming collection of essays Book Culture: Reading and Writing in English Provincial Society 1400-1660 foregrounds the activities of provincial readers and writers, juxtaposing the book culture and writing practices of different social groups including monastic writing practices at Canterbury Cathedral Priory, urban administration in the Cinque Port towns, and the reading and writing habits of members of the gentry and clergy, of a mariner and of members of the Dutch stranger community at Sandwich.
 It glimpses the book collections of farmers and merchants and an apothecary, and the establishment of an illegal press in Reformation Canterbury.
 In its consideration of literate activities the collection examines a broad range of texts -both quasi-literary and pragmatic.
 The approach is inspired by D. F. McKenzie’s emphasis on the need to consider ‘the human motives and interactions which texts involve at every stage of their production, transmission and consumption’ and by the work of Margaret Ezell who highlighted the need to recover ‘perished authors’ and to explicitly consider ‘the lived material conditions of reading and writing in the provinces’.

 She has supervised doctoral work on Youth Culture in Early Jacobean Drama and is currently supervising a Masters by Research on marginalia.
 She is interested in supervising new doctoral projects on early modern book history and provincial culture in particular.

 Teaching and subject expertise